Trunyan Cemetery: Skull Island Bali Village In Kintamani

-Trunyan is surrounded by steep cliffs, so it’s virtually impossible to reach otherwise.
-I’ve heard you may be able to get there on foot (very steep hike), but haven’t had a chance to pioneer this yet.
+Trunyan is surrounded by steep cliffs, so it’s virtually impossible to reach otherwise, hence the nickname ‘Skull Island Bali’.
+I’ve heard you may be able to get there on foot (with a very steep hike), but haven’t had a chance to pioneer this yet.

 Sadly this means the locals can charge extortionate prices for the boat ride from Kedisan, even though it only takes about 15 to 30 minutes (more on that later).